Ericsson/codechecker/docs/analyzer/user_guide.md

 ```

 The limitation of this format is that you can't use separate status or message
 for checkers.
-To solve this problem you can use one of the following format:
+To solve this problem you can use one of the following formats:

 ```cpp
 void test_simple() {